Before we get into the specifics, it’s important to first categorize our retirement savings by how they are taxed.

 As I mentioned earlier, you must begin taking RMDs from most tax-deferred plans at the age of 70.5 years.
 If we aren’t prepared, these RMDs could severely impact your tax status.
 So, once you reach age 59.5 and are able to begin distributions without penalties, it is crucial that we begin making the strategic moves necessary for long-term management of tax liability before the RMDs begin.

 Now, I couldn’t possibly list all the factors influencing tax and how our retirement withdrawal strategy should respond to them.
+This is why it is so important to speak with a good financial advisor about your particular situation.
 But here are a few more variables to consider…

 • Paying off your mortgage.
 More and more Baby Boomers are carrying their mortgages with them into retirement.
 That isn’t necessarily a bad thing, but millions could find themselves in higher tax brackets once the mortgage is paid off and is no longer itemized.